 Tuberculosis (TB) is a communicable, potentially deadly disease that usually affects the lungs but can attack other parts of the body as well.
 It is spread when a person with an active case of TB breathes out disease-causing bacteria, which are then inhaled by another person.
 TB is treatable and usually curable, although new drug-resistant strains are appearing that are very difficult to treat.
 It is vital that TB patients faithfully follow their treatment regimen and take all medications as directed, for as long as directed, or the disease can recur in a drug-resistant form.

-Catawba County Public Health providesTB skin tests and risk assessments, chest X-rays, and preventive medication therapy.
+Catawba County Public Health providesTB skin tests and risk assessments, access to chest X-rays, and preventive medication therapy.

 The Communicable Disease team supports providers by answering questions regarding the administration and interpretation of tests.
 Medical providers who interpret a test as potentially positive should refer the patient to Catawba County Public Health for follow up.

 Seasonal influenza is an illness that can cause serious health complications, including pneumonia and death.
 The best defense against the flu is vaccination.
-Each year, Catawba County Public Health offers a Flu Blitz (a walk-in flu shot clinic held over the course of one or two days), as well as appointments in our immunization clinic for flu shots.
+Each year, Catawba County Public Health offers appointments in our immunization clinic for flu shots.

-Because Hepatitis C is an issue of concern in Catawba County, a multidisciplinary group is working to increase awareness of the disease, increase screening and testing for Hepatitis C, and coordinate treatment among health care providers.
-The group includes representatives from Catawba County Public Health and other health agencies around the county.
+Hepatitis A, B and C are diseases of concern that can have lasting health effects if left untreated.
+Hecause this family of diseases is an issue of growing concern in Catawba County, a multidisciplinary group is working to increase awareness of the disease, increase screening and testing, increase vaccination, and coordinate treatment among health care providers.
+The group includes representatives from Catawba County Public Health and other health agencies throughout the county.

-Catawba County Public Health’s role is to provide free testing through the North Carolina State Laboratory for Public Health for former or current injection drug users, patients who are HIV positive, and Baby Boomers born between 1945 and 1965.
+Catawba County Public Health helps coordinate the coalition's work, and provides free testing and immunizations for former or current drug users, patients who are HIV positive, individuals experiencing homelessness, and Baby Boomers born between 1945 and 1965.
 Patients must set up an appointment and be screened in the Adult Health Clinic before testing is ordered.
-Public Health also offers Hepatitis A and B vaccinations for people who have been diagnosed with Hepatitis C in an effort to reduce potential damage to the liver by these other forms of Hepatitis.